thomasgladwin/teg_get_best_n/README.md

 Detail: For an nd-array X, with shape == (nObservations, nVariables), a number of random splits are performed.
 For each split separately, a PCA is performed, via eigendecomposition of the covariance matrix of X. Each of the first split's eigenvectors is matched to the most-similar of the second split's eigenvectors.
 Similarity is measured via the dot product.
 The vector of similarities is sorted from high to low, and the vectors are averaged over all random splits.
 Finally, the optimal seperation between the high versus low similarities is determined by a basic between-within variance criterion.
 An estimated zero components is possible.

+Usage:

+O = teg_get_best_n.get_n_components(X)

-Usage is shown in example.py.
-This also contains tests with simulated data to check how well the true number of latent variables, used to generate simulated data, is recovered.
+This returns a dictionary with the estimated number of components in O['nComponents'], as well as the eigenvalues (O['eigenvalues']) and eigenvectors (O['eigenvectors']).
+The file example.py contains tests with simulated data to check how well the true number of latent variables, used to generate simulated data, is recovered.

 [![DOI](https://zenodo.org/badge/621991078.svg)](https://zenodo.org/badge/latestdoi/621991078)